Home Extension Feasibility Assessment

 • Can your existing home handle the structural changes?

-• Is extending better value than moving?
+• Is extending better value than rebuilding?

-• What will this actually cost?
-And what are the risks?
+• What will this actually cost and what are the risks?

 Talk to ROI Projects first.
 A clear strategy early on makes it easier to carry the right decisions through design, approvals, and construction.

-Clarify Your Extension Options Early
+Clarify Your Extension Options With a Feasibility Assessment

 Extending an existing home requires careful sequencing.
 Our process adapts to what’s already there.